English as a Second Language (ESL) Endorsements

 Monmouth University’s English as a Second Language (ESL) endorsements help you enhance your education and marketability through rich fieldwork and clinical experiences.
 Courses are taught by our distinguished faculty in online and hybrid formats.
 You may also choose to apply credits in our ESL endorsement program toward our full 30-credit Master in Education.

-After completing the 18-credit ESL or TESOL endorsement, a student can add four classes, or 12 credits, to fulfill the MEd degree requirement.
-Those classes are: EDL 536 – Curriculum and Design; ED 586 – Bilingual Education; EDL 525 – Multicultural Assessment; and EDL 515 – Advanced Literacy Instruction.
+After completing the 15-credit ESL endorsement, a student can add five classes, or 15 credits, to fulfill the MEd degree requirement.

 Endorsements & Certificate Detail